LSSTDESC/rail/docs/source/demonstrations.rst

 The notebooks in  `this <https://rail-hub.readthedocs.io/projects/rail-notebooks/en/latest/creation_notebooks.html>`_ directory demonstate how how to generate synthetic photometric data, and also how "degrade" the synthetic data by applying various effects to the data.

-These notebooks demonstrate utilities that can be used to prepare data for analysis, e.g., by `converting fluxes to magnitudes and applying deredding <https://rail-hub.readthedocs.io/projects/rail-notebooks/en/latest/rendered/core_examples/FluxtoMag_and_Deredden_example.html>`_ and by `converting fluxes to hyperbolic magnitudes <https://rail-hub.readthedocs.io/projects/rail-notebooks/en/latest/rendered/core_examples/hyperbolic_magnitude_test.html>`_
+These notebooks demonstrate utilities that can be used to prepare data for analysis, e.g., by `converting fluxes to magnitudes and applying dereddening <https://rail-hub.readthedocs.io/projects/rail-notebooks/en/latest/rendered/core_examples/FluxtoMag_and_Deredden_example.html>`_ and by `converting fluxes to hyperbolic magnitudes <https://rail-hub.readthedocs.io/projects/rail-notebooks/en/latest/rendered/core_examples/hyperbolic_magnitude_test.html>`_